vuex-orm/plugin-axios/docs/guide/setup.md

 export const plugins = [VuexORM.install(database)]
 ```

-Next, create a plugin to set Axios instance to Vuex ORM Model directly.
+Next, create a plugin where you must configure the axios instance on models globally.

 ```js
 // plugins/vuex-orm-axios.js